Y ou may already know Google uses over 200 ranking factors in their algorithm, but did you know that backlinks are among the top 3?

 To this date, we still get a lot of backlinks to this because it’s a unique research and it’s an infographic.

 Now you have a basic idea on how to create content that attracts backlinks.
 To sum it all up in one line we’d say, create content that is unique, add 10x value and make it is visually stunning.
 Instead of writing for the search engines, write for the users and try to solve their problems.
 You will be surprised to see the number of backlinks you get.

-Our Favorite Link Building Strategies of 2019
+Our Favorite Link Building Strategies

 Every other person you go to will have their own favorite link building strategies.
 It’s all about picking the ones that work for you.